make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   approximation of Slerp
   without the need to calculate $\theta$ and without the division-by-zero problem.
-- We just need to do a couple of things:
+- Now we only have two things to be aware of:
-  1. Negate one of the endpoints if their dot product is negative to ensure that the path taken is the shorter arc
+  1. To ensure a "shortest arc" rotation, we need to negate one of the endpoints if their dot product is negative.
-  1. Normalize the result of the Lerp to ensure that quaternion returned is a unit quaternion.
+  1. To ensure that we return a **unit** quaternion, we must normalize the result of the Lerp.
 - Let's call this
   normalized linear interpolation
   or **Nlerp**: